 Don't forget to give your wipers a wipe when cleaning your car.
 Getting them changed once a year should make sure you won't be caught short with smeary windows in the the rain - but if you notice they are dragging, check and clean them, and if it doesn't improve, get them replaced.

-We’ve all driven down muddy country lanes and found ourselves having to spray and wipe the winscreen over and over again.
-To avoid being caught short, make sure you check it every week (and top it up if necessary) – and before a long journey.
+We've all driven down muddy country lanes and found ourselves having to spray and wipe the windscreen over and over again.
+To avoid being caught short, make sure you check it every week (and top it up if necessary) - and before a long journey.
+If you're struggling to top up your screenwash, we've got a guide to help!

 In case of a breakdown, it's worth checking your emergency kit and tool kit are in the car.
 This includes making sure you have a spare wheel, your locking wheel nut (if you have one), a jack, extra water.